Skip to main content

-As AI is embedded in everyday decisions and workflows, outcomes hinge as much on leadership choices and the people in the organizations as it does on the technology itself.
-How leaders set direction around skills, trust, and workforce confidence matters as much as any architectural decision, and Human Resources leaders sit at the center of that equation.
+As AI is embedded in everyday decisions and workflows, outcomes are shaped as much by leadership choices and people as by technology.
+Every serious AI conversation eventually becomes a people conversation about trust, skills-building, and how leaders show up.
+Human Resources leaders sit at the center of that reality.

-This time is different from past transformations because AI is exposing not just how ready organizations are with technology but how ready their people are in terms of trust, capability, and clarity, critical components of change that that often lag behind.
+This moment is different from past transformations.
+AI is exposing not just how ready organizations are technologically, but how ready their people are in terms of workforce confidence, capability, and clarity — critical components of change that often lag behind.
 Leaders want progress without disruption.
 Employees want reassurance without platitudes.
 And CHROs find themselves squarely between ambition and anxiety.

-That tension was front and center at Transform this year, which focused on the intersection of HR and AI, a topic we continue to hear in client work and conversations with leaders across organizations.
-And what leaders are starting to recognize is that transformation driven by AI is not a technology initiative, it’s a people initiative.
-HR is central to this moment, and organizations are just beginning to grapple with the people implications of AIand the leadership role HR should play.
+That tension was front and center at Transform this year, which focused on the intersection of HR and AI, a topic we continue to surface in client work and conversations with leaders across organizations.
+What many are beginning to recognize is that transformation driven by AI is not a technology initiative, it’s a people initiative.
+HR is central to this moment, and organizations are just beginning to grapple with the people implications of AI and the leadership role HR should play.

 Jobs Are Breaking.
 Skills Are the New “Currency.”